dis-sg/dis-sg.github.io/_posts/2020-07-29-NDP-Logos-sorted-1.md

 <img src="https://i.imgur.com/UXZIxRu.png" alt="ndp logos graphical elements chart">
 </figure>

-In the next part of this series, we would look at NDP logos sorted by their colour schemes.
+In the next part of this series, we would look at NDP logos sorted by their <a href="https://dis-sg.github.io/NDP-Logos-sorted-2/" target="_blank">colour schemes</a>.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>